Newton Canadian Cryptocurrency Exchange – 2022 Review

 In order to satisfy the investment needs of the growing number of traders worldwide, there has been an increase in the number of crypto exchanges offering their services.
 However, different platforms serve different purposes, which is why traders have a hard time finding the one that works for them.

-Today, our focus is on Newton, a new Canadian crypto exchange that has been quick to steal the spotlight and win a sufficient number of clients across the nation.
+Today, our focus is on Newton, on of the newear Canadian crypto exchanges that has been quick to steal the spotlight and win a sufficient number of clients across the nation.
 In our guide, we’ll talk about the history behind Newton, the supported currencies, fees, and limits, together with the security methods and customer support it provides.

 Newton was co-founded by Dustin Walper, the current CEO, and Erynn Saunders, the Head of Design, in April 2018, in Toronto.
 Their main incentive for launching a crypto exchange that was going to focus on the Canadian market was the fact that Canadian traders still have a hard time getting their hands on cryptocurrencies.
 Newton intends to change that.